Sierra-Alpha/desert/readme.md

 Checkout the [sponsor](https://github.com/sponsors/sierra-alpha) section of my github profile or raise an issue or submit a PR, thanks for reading and I hope you enjoy!

+Massive thank you to @belkinJr for help with the testing and being a gun